 - black salt as required

 - 4 to 6 papdis

 - few coriander leaves for garnish

-- the bhel puri has to be served as well as eaten immediately. otherwise the puffed rice becomes soft and you won't get the crisp, crunchy texture as well as taste. if the puffed rice becomes soft, then the bhel is not enjoyed.
+- The sukha bhel has to be served as well as eaten immediately.
+Otherwise, the puffed rice becomes soft and you won't get the crisp, crunchy texture as well as taste.
+If the puffed rice becomes soft, then the bhel is not enjoyed.